 9. Dembel City Centre – Addis Ababa, Ethiopia | 40,000 square metres

 Covering an impressive 40,000 square metres of floor area, Dembel City Centre is one of Ethiopia’s finest buildings.
-It boasts a modern and well-secured double deck parking facility with a capacity to hold 500 vehicles at a time, providing visitors with ample parking space.
+It boasts a modern and well-secured double-deck parking facility with the capacity to hold 500 vehicles at a time, providing visitors with ample parking space.
 The safety and security of customers are prioritized, with well-trained and efficient round-the-clock security guards, complemented by surveillance cameras that monitor the premises.
 Professional attendants are always available to assist and ensure the safety and comfort of every customer.

 The location of Dembel City Centre along a major avenue and its continuous expansion reflect Ethiopia’s growing demand for modern shopping and retail facilities.

 10. Novare Lekki Mall – Lagos, Nigeria | 22,000 square metres